dcollinsn/batwing-tech/content/about.md

 ---

-Batwing Hobbies LLC's owner and sole member is Dan Collins - Level 3 Magic: the Gathering Judge, Level 1 Flesh and Blood Judge, consultant, and software developer.
+Batwing Hobbies LLC's owner and sole member is Dan Collins - Level 3 Magic: the Gathering Judge, Level 2 Flesh and Blood Judge, consultant, and software developer.
+I'm based out of New Jersey, but you can probably find me at events thoughout the United States.
 I am committed to providing expert and professional services to a wide range of organizations, projects, and individuals related to competitive gaming and organized play, and especially to TCG organized play.
 This includes officiating at tournaments as well as providing technical work for affiliated projects.

 At tournaments, this includes providing rulings and leading teams of judges to perform the myriad tasks that are required to run a smooth, fun, and fair event.